NouraElHabbal/TissueSpecificTscKnockouts/RNAseq/scripts/README.md

 ## Running the Differential Expression Analyses

 We use DESeq2 to do the differential expression analysis.
 This takes the htseq-counts file (**../data/raw/htseq-counts**) along with the sample mapping file (**../data/raw/sample_mapping.csv**) and generates the results file (**../data/processed/Binary DESeq Results.csv**).
-This script also generates the diagnostic MA and PCA plots as well as the heatmap.
+It also generates the normalized counts file used in other scripts.
+This file is found at **../data/processed/Binary Normalized Counts.csv**.
+This script also generates the diagnostic dispersion, MA and PCA plots as well as the heatmap.